How long do you take Wegovy for weight loss?

 When is the best time to stop Wegovy?

-“People may stop taking Wegovy due to side effects, cost, or if they’ve achieved their weight loss goals and can maintain them through lifestyle changes,” Dr. Rao says.
-“You and your healthcare provider should agree that it’s safe and sustainable to stop, and you should have a solid plan to maintain your progress without the medication.”
+“You and your healthcare provider should agree that it’s safe and sustainable to stop, and you should have a solid plan to maintain your progress without the medication,” Dr. Rao says.
+This plan may include:

-Ideally, staying on the medication is recommended for weight loss maintenance since research has shown that stopping it can result in weight regain, just like what you might expect if a person stops a particular diet plan or exercise regimen.
+Staying on Wegovy for weight loss maintenance is generally recommended since research has shown that stopping it can result in weight regain — just like what you might expect if a person stops a particular diet plan or exercise regimen.

 Bottom line

 • You should see results within three months.
-If Wegovy is effective, most people lose at least 5% of their body weight by the 20-week mark.
-If no weight loss occurs in three months, your doctor may discontinue treatment.
+If Wegovy is effective, most people lose at least 5% of their body weight by the 20-week mark on the injection.
+And average weight loss at three months on the Wegovy pill is about 6%.

-• Dosage adjustments take time.
-It can take several months to reach the right dosage of Wegovy.
-Usually, maintenance doses are 1.7 mg or 2.4 mg, depending on what you can tolerate.
-Side effects like nausea and constipation may influence your ability to stay on the higher dose.
+• It can take several months to reach the right dosage of Wegovy.
+Usually, maintenance doses are 25 mg daily (pill) or 1.7 mg or 2.4 mg weekly (injection).
+Side effects like nausea and constipation may affect your ability to stay on the higher dose.

 • Stopping Wegovy may lead to weight regain.
-Studies show that people who discontinue Wegovy tend to regain about two-thirds of the weight lost within a year.
-Gradual tapering and lifestyle changes can help mitigate this.
+Studies show that people who discontinue Wegovy injection tend to regain about two-thirds of the weight lost within a year.

 • Long-term use of Wegovy has its pros and cons.
-While continued use helps maintain weight loss and reduce cardiovascular risks, potential side effects—including gastrointestinal distress—can be a downside.
+While continued use can help maintain weight loss and reduce cardiovascular risks, potential side effects and cost can be downsides.
+(Though, you can get Wegovy for as little as $149 per month through Ro.
+Just saying…).

 Frequently asked questions (FAQs)